-- Mitigate the deleterious effects of the agent; - Follow Shelter in Place Procedures; - Shut off heat, ventilation, and air-conditioning systems; - Seal doors/windows; - Make decisions based on reliable information from public safety officials on the location of the chemical release and the direction and speeds of wind; - Develop reunification procedures that minimize the penetration of airborne substances; and - Communicate with medical personnel (intervene as appropriate or instructed).
+- Mitigate the deleterious effects of the agent. - Follow shelter in place procedures. - Shut off heat, ventilation, and air-conditioning systems. - Seal doors/windows. - Make decisions based on reliable information from public safety officials on the location of the chemical release and the direction and speeds of wind. - Develop reunification procedures that minimize the penetration of airborne substances. - Communicate with medical personnel (intervene as appropriate or instructed).

-Biological agents are organisms or toxins that have the potential of inducing illnesses in people and livestock and contaminating crops.
+Biological agents are organisms or toxins that have the potential for inducing illnesses in people and livestock and contaminating crops.
 They can be dispersed as aerosols or airborne particles.
 These agents may not cause symptoms for days or weeks following an exposure.
 The following actions should be considered:

-- Mitigate exposure (includes getting everyone into buildings); - Follow Shelter in Place procedures; - Seal and secure avenues of penetration to include closing doors/windows and shutting down the heating, ventilation, and air conditioning systems; - Develop reunification procedures that mitigate risks; - Develop a recovery plan in light of the highly contagious nature of these weapons; and - Communicate with medical personnel.
+- Mitigate exposure (includes getting everyone into buildings). - Follow shelter in place procedures. - Seal and secure avenues of penetration to include closing doors/windows and shutting down the heating, ventilation, and air-conditioning systems. - Develop reunification procedures that mitigate risks. - Develop a recovery plan in light of the highly contagious nature of these weapons. - Communicate with medical personnel.

-Nuclear or radiological incidents in the region (such as Washington DC) could have significant consequences to Maryland as radioactive fallout could fall on a wide area of the state.
-Recent Federal guidance has emphasized that the greatest danger from fallout comes in the first few hours after an incident and that hundreds of thousands of lives can be saved if people shelter, ideally for 12 to 24 hours (Executive Office of the President, Homeland Security Council, 2010).
-The overarching concern is to get individuals to a protected space away from outside contaminants.

-Information needs to be communicated to parents about long term sheltering before an event, including and not limited to a nuclear/radiological event and how to get information about their children.
+Nuclear or radiological incidents in the region (such as Washington, DC) could have significant consequences for Maryland as radioactive fallout could fall on a wide area of the State.
+Recent federal guidance has emphasized that the greatest danger from fallout comes in the first few hours after an incident and that hundreds of thousands of lives can be saved if people shelter, ideally for 12 to 24 hours (Executive Office of the President, Homeland Security Council, 2010).
+The overarching concern is to get individuals into a protected space away from outside contaminants.
+Information needs to be communicated to parents about long-term sheltering before an event, including, but not limited to, a nuclear/radiological event and how to get information about their children.